hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_pre-QC.md

 'Not all cellular barcodes identified will be real.
 Some will be low abundance barcodes that do not represent an actual cell.
 Others will be barcodes that don't come from a set of known barcodes.'
-Unknown barcodes will be dropped, with an argument to specify the number of mismatches acceptable.
+Unknown barcodes will be dropped, with an argument to specify the number of mismatches acceptable.'

+## 2. Demultiplexing sample reads

+The next step of the process is to demultiplex the samples, if sequencing more than a single sample.
+This is the one step of this process not handled by the 'umis' tools.
+We would need to parse the reads to determine the sample barcode associated with each cell.

 ## 3. Pseudo-mapping to cDNAs